msillano/IoTwebUI/IoTwebUI AI/README.md

 OpenSource Project, MIT License, (c)2025 marco sillano

 IoTwebUI and IoTwebUI AI are works in progress.
-They are provided "as is"without warranties of any kind, implicit or explicit.
+They are provided "as is" without warranties of any kind, implicit or explicit.
 <hr>